kenballus/cpxtennis/README.md

 # cpxtennis
-A tennis-style game for Adafruit CPX
+A tennis-style game for Adafruit CPX made possible by CircuitPython